The Life Sciences Law Review: Australia

 - other exceptions deemed necessary by the DOH for practicality and safety reasons.

-A 12-month transition period was implemented to allow prescribers sufficient time to update prescribing software to meet the new AIP requirements.
+A 12-month transition period (until 1 February 2021) was implemented to allow prescribers sufficient time to update prescribing software to meet the new AIP requirements.

 The financial relationships between pharmaceutical or device companies and prescribers are largely regulated by industry codes.
 The scope and detail of the restrictions imposed differs depending on the relevant membership (see Section II.ix).

 The MA Code requires that members report on payments or benefits provided to individual healthcare professionals, including fees paid for: